Back to Blog

 What is the minimum B-BBEE procurement target for construction companies?

-The Construction Sector Code requires construction companies to procure at least 30% of their total procurement spend from suppliers that are more than 51% black-owned.
-Additionally, companies should target 15% procurement from >30% black women-owned suppliers and 12% procurement from black-owned EMEs and QSEs.
-These targets are higher than generic B-BBEE codes, reflecting the construction sector’s procurement-heavy nature.
+The Construction Sector Code requires at least 30% of total procurement spend from >51% black-owned suppliers.
+Companies should also target 15% from >30% black women-owned suppliers and 12% from black-owned EMEs and QSEs.
+These targets are higher than the generic B-BBEE codes and reflect the sector’s procurement-heavy nature.

 How do I verify a supplier’s B-BBEE level before procurement?

-Before procuring from a supplier, request their B-BBEE certificate or affidavit.
-Verify that the certificate is valid (not expired), the supplier’s B-BBEE level matches what you need, and the certificate is issued by a SANAS-accredited verification agency.
-Wakha’s supplier database stores B-BBEE certificates and automatically verifies supplier status before procurement, reducing the risk of expired or invalid certificates affecting your procurement calculations.
+Request their B-BBEE certificate or affidavit before procurement.
+Check that the certificate is valid (not expired), the level matches what you need, and it is issued by a SANAS-accredited verification agency.
+Construction management software that holds a supplier database can store certificates and flag expiry so you avoid counting invalid or lapsed certificates.

 What happens if a supplier’s B-BBEE certificate expires during the year?

-If a supplier’s B-BBEE certificate expires, you can no longer count procurement from that supplier toward your B-BBEE procurement targets until they renew their certificate.
-This is why monitoring certificate expiry dates is critical — Wakha sends automatic alerts 90, 60, and 30 days before expiry, giving you time to request updated certificates from suppliers.
+You can no longer count procurement from that supplier toward your B-BBEE targets until they renew.
+Monitoring certificate expiry is critical; tools that alert you 90, 60, and 30 days before expiry give you time to request updated certificates.

 Can I track B-BBEE procurement manually with spreadsheets?

-Technically yes, but manual tracking with spreadsheets doesn’t scale.
-As your business grows and you work with more suppliers across more projects, manual tracking becomes time-consuming, error-prone, and difficult to maintain.
-Dedicated construction management software like Wakha automates procurement tracking, eliminating manual data entry and reducing compliance risk.
+Yes for very small operations, but it does not scale.
+With more suppliers and projects, manual tracking becomes time-consuming, error-prone, and hard to keep verification-ready.
+Dedicated construction management software with B-BBEE procurement tracking automates data entry and reduces compliance risk.

 Conclusion